preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 .. image:: create-draft-2.png

 As you see you can even upload a document to base the new draft on.
 This can be useful for example when you want to publish a new edition of a document you have uploaded as it is.
+Perhaps you have received a new version of a document from a supplier?

 If you select "Previous Edition", you can select which of the previous published editions you want to base the new Draft on.
 If you want to have a look at that edition before deciding, you can download a copy of the previous edition you selected in the list, by clicking this icon: